mat-sik/aws-deployment-example/README.md

 ## Deployment strategy For ECS

-Because I want to do things cheaply, we need to run our tasks in public subnet, so that we can access ECR and other aws services without interface endpoint(for free)
+Because I want to do things cheaply, we need to run our tasks in public subnet, so that we can access ECR and other aws services without interface endpoint(for free).

 ### Public Cluster

-I use cluster with EC2 ASG.
+I use cluster with EC2 ASG and free t3.micro instances.

 #### Network

 The ECS cluster should be placed in the public net to allow free access to AWS services.
 SG for cluster instances should allow the same traffic that is needed for the tasks.
 In my case http for messages service and tcp with the port of the redis for redis.

 When using Docker Bridge, the tasks don't have their own SG, they share them with the ECS EC2 instances.

-Because there is no need to make Redis public, in the ECS traffic allow inbound traffic for redis only from the private ips of the public subnet, in my case it is 10.0.128/17, so all private ips in public subnets.
+Because there is no need to make Redis public, in the SG for ECS EC2 instaces allow inbound traffic for redis only from the private ips of the public subnet, in my case it is 10.0.128/17, so all private ips in public subnets.

 ##### Service Connect

 In my simplified deployment with just messages service and redis I used service connect feature to simplify connecting services.

-To make it work enable service connect client-server for redis, choose task port for redis(the port mapping specified in task definition).
-Choose namespace for example of the cluster, fill Discovery which is optional name for the service in cloud map, choose DNS name that will be used in clients to connect to the redis and choose port I chose the same one as in redis.
+To make it work enable service connect client and server mode for redis, choose task port for redis(the port mapping specified in task definition).
+Choose namespace for example the one that is auto created when creating the cluster, fill Discovery which is optional name for the service in cloud map, choose DNS name that will be used by clients to connect to the redis and choose the port.
+I chose the same one as in redis task definition.

-In clients, you need to enable service connect client in service definition and in task definition as redis hostname you need to use the DNS name from redis service service connect definition.
+For clients, in service definition you need to enable service connect client side only mode.
+In task definition in place in which you need to provide the ip or hostname of the redis service provide DNS name that was defined in service connect for the needed service.

 When using ECS service connect with task that use bridge networking mode, the SG for EC2 instances in the ECS cluster should allow inbound tcp traffic from upper dynamic port range that is 49152 - 65535.